food-drink

 Malaga has its own ice cream flavour.
 Here's where to find the best scoops in the city.

-Malaga takes ice cream seriously.
-With over 300 days of sunshine, you'll find heladerias on almost every corner.
+With over 300 days of sunshine, you'll find heladerias on almost every corner in Malaga.

-This guide covers the best ice cream shops in Malaga, from the historic institution where locals queue for turron ice cream to hidden gems in the suburbs.
-We'll also explain what Malaga ice cream actually is, because yes, this city has its own signature flavour.
+This guide covers the nine best ice cream shops in Malaga, from the city centre to the beach.
+We'll also explain what helado de Malaga actually is, because yes, this city has its own signature flavour.

 The Best Ice Cream Shops in Malaga